Introduction and background

 Medical ACF posts can be advertised at a specific entry level or at multiple levels.
 IAT partnerships will need to make clear at what level or levels each ACF is being offered.
 ACFs appointed at core level will progress to specialty level, having been benchmarked at the equivalent clinical appointment level.

-The list of medical and dental ACF posts will be available on the NIHR website, where NIHR Academy will direct ACF applicants to the relevant HEE Local Office websites and Oriel.
+The list of medical and dental ACF posts will be available on the Integrated Academic Training webpage, where NIHR Academy will direct ACF applicants to the relevant HEE Local Office websites and Oriel.

 CL posts are available to individuals who already hold a higher research degree (MD/PhD or equivalent) in a relevant subject area.
 Individuals with specialist/ty experience who meet the entry criteria for entry into specialty training and who have completed a PhD/MD (or equivalent) in a relevant subject area are also eligible.